Talentora/talentora-webapp/README.md

 # Getting Started

-The next.js framework covers all functionalities within frontend and backend.
+The next.js framework covers all functionalities within the frontend and backend.
-First, to run, but read all these steps carefullly
+First, to run, but read all these steps carefully

 ## 1.1 Tools used

 - next.js: frontend/backend development
-- Vercel: deployment
+- EC2: deployment
+- Cloudflare: DNS service
 - GitHub: repository use, CI/CD
-- stripe: for payment
+- Stripe: for payment
-- daily: for video recording
+- Livekit: for video recording
 - ShadCN: UI components
 - [RTVI](#https://github.com/rtvi-ai): Real time voice interface
 - **Supabase**: for auth and database